Changissnz/selfinterest/README.md

 rays in the lexicon of geometry.
 The potential of networked threats to inflict measurable damage correlates to the proximity of these threats' nearest points of concluding effects to the target.
 Who knows what the usual goals of advanced persistent threats, any threats, are?
-But the first obvious sign of effects is attempted denial of independence for the agency of the target, by the impact of connecting.
+But the first obvious sign of effects is attempted denial of independence for the agency of the target, by the impact from connecting.
+And who or what is the adversarial object of foremost importance when attempting to resolve networked threats?
+That would be the closest ones identified as part of this adversarial force, and this usually translates to one's ownership over devices as well as their close ones, friends, family, and acquaintances.
+How tricky for self-interest to proceed in the way of benign reciprocity with their close ones and property when trust is lacking and danger imminent by the close proximity.